bwilsoncc/basemap/README.md

 * Set scale range from 9 (County) to 20 (Houses)
 * Point to the index you created earlier.

-### Use scripts
+## The workflow with these scripts

 scripts/        Scripts for building basemaps and publishing them

-The scripts use maps in an APRX file,
+The scripts use maps in an APRX file, K:\webmaps\basemap\basemap.aprx.

+* most settings are in config.py; .env has some secrets in it
 * make sure the map it uses does not have any selections
 * make sure the data sources are correct, you might want STAGING version for example.

+### Republish vector layers

 In order of usage for a workflow,